Lasya356/power-outages/README.md

 3. Creating, Removing, and Renaming Columns

-   - We renamed the `OUTAGE.DURATION` column to `OUTAGE.DURATION (MINUTES)` to clarify the units.
-   - Created a new column, `OUTAGE.DURATION.HOURS` by dividing the `OUTAGE.DURATION (MINUTES)` by 60 to help with simpler graphing during our later analysis.
+   - We created a new column, `OUTAGE.DURATION (HOURS)` by dividing the `OUTAGE.DURATION` column by 60 to help with simpler graphing and accessing during our later analysis.
-   - Renamed the `U.S._STATE` column to just `STATE` for easier access to the column.
+   - We renamed the `U.S._STATE` column to just `STATE` for easier access to the column.

 4. Selecting Relevant Columns